Metacorp

 26. Sugar Industry

-28. Isolated storage & handling of hazardous chemicals (As per threshold planning quantity indicated in column 3 of schedule 2 & 3 MSIHC Rules 1989 amended 2000)
+28. Isolated storage & handling of hazardous chemicals (As per threshold planning quantity indicated in column 3 of schedule 2 & 3 MSIHC Rules, 1989 & amended in 2000)

 31. Industrial estates/ parks/ complexes/ areas, export processing Zones (EPZs), Special Economic Zones (SEZs), Biotech Parks, Leather Complexes.
-Common hazardous waste treatment, storage and disposal facilities (TSDFs)
+Common hazardous waste treatment, storage & disposal facilities (TSDFs)

 The new or expansion projects have been divided into Category A & Category B, depending on the effects a particular project may have on the environment & human health.
 The Category A projects get Prior Environment Clearance from the Ministry of Environment, Forests & Climate Control (MOEF&CC), Govt. of India.
 The MOEF&CC, in turn, acts on the recommendations of an Expert Appraisal Committee (EAC) constituted by the Central Government for this purposes.

-The steps in process for The Prior Environment Clearance (Prior EC) for Category A or Category B are as following:
+The steps in the process for the Prior Environment Clearance (Prior EC) for Category A or Category B are as following:

 (1) Scoping